Mengyue-Li/Community-PSF/README.md

    * Richness_con: species richness of conditioning community
    * Species: the abbreviation of conditioning plant species
    * Species_full: the Latin name for conditioning plant species
-   * ActualPSF: Observed community-level PSFs
+   * ObservedPSF: Observed community-level PSFs
    * RichnessPSF: Predicted community-level PSF values based on the richness hypothesis
    * BiomassRatioPSF: predicted community-level PSF values based on the biomass-ratio hypotheses
    * Phylo_Dist: the weighted phylogenetic distance to the conditioning communities for each response species (each responding species were considered together)